CCheukKa/CUHK-bus-clock/README.md

 </picture>

-**A simple app that finds the nearest bus stop to your location and shows the estimated time of arrival for the next bus.**
+**A simple app that shows the estimated time of arrival for the next bus.**
 This is a personal project by [CCheukKa](https://github.com/CCheukKa).

 </div>